Published Admission Number 2018/2019: Years 3, 5 and 6: 120, Year 4: 150

 Looked After Children

-In the event of over-subscription within any of the above-criteria, priority will be determined by straight line distance from home to school, with those living closest being given the highest priority.
+In the event of over-subscription within any of the above-criteria, priority will be determined by straight line distance from home to school, with those living closest being given the highest priority (straight line distance from home to school will be used to prioritise applicants, using the LA mapping system in accordance with the process defined in the Primary Education in Essex booklet available at essex.gov.uk/ admissions).
 Proof of address will be required for all applications under criteria ii) to iv).
-For proof of address requirements, please contact the school office
+For proof of address requirements, please contact the school office.

 For mid-year applications, offers must be accepted within 10 school days of the date of the offer letter sent by the Local Authority to the parent, otherwise the application will be deemed to have lapsed.